ericps1/crts/tutorials/tutorial_3_writing_a_cognitive_engine.md

   print_metrics = 0;
 \endcode

-The last thing we need to do is make sure the master_scenario_file.cfg has the right information so our new scenario will run.
-Edit the file to look like below.

-\code{.cpp}
-  NumberofScenarios = 1;
-  reps_all_scenarios = 1;
-  scenario_1 = "Tutorial_3";
-\endcode

-Now we can run the scenario using the same procedure as in Tutorial_1.
+Now we can run the scenario using the same procedure as in the first tutorial.
 Login to three nodes on your testbed.

-On node 1:
+On node 1 run:
 \code(.sh}
-  $ ./CRTS_controller -m
+  $ ./crts_controller -m -s tutorial_3
 \endcode

 On nodes 2 and 3:
 \code{.sh}
-  $ ./CRTS_CR -a <controller ip>
+  $ ./crts_cognitive_radio -a <controller ip>
 \endcode

 You should see updated statistics being printed to the screen once every